notmuch/notmuch/doc/man1/notmuch-show.rst

         numbered in a depth-first walk of the message MIME structure, and are identified in the 'json', 'sexp' or 'text' output formats.

+        Note that even a message with no MIME structure or a single body part still has two MIME parts: part 0 is the whole message (headers and body) and part 1 is just the body.

     ``--verify``
         Compute and report the validity of any MIME cryptographic